Language support

 Whole new languages can be added via the Weblate UI and generally the translations will appear bit by bit as the translators work their way through it.
 Merging those into Soundscape-Android will not affect the app as we explicitly whitelist the languages that are to be included.
 As a result, when we do want to add a new language there are some files to change.
 They are:

-• Edit res/xml/locales_config.xml to include the new language code.
+res/xml/locales_config.xmlto include the new language code.
 This is the list of languages that the app advertises to Android.
-The list is used within Android to show the user what languages are supported by an app and allow per-app language configuration.
+The list is used within Android to show the user what languages are supported by an app and allow per-app language configuration. - Add the language to the documentation website so the localized help pages are generated and served (see The documentation website below): add an entry to

 AI translations